-Understanding Autism Burnout: Signs, Effects, and How to Recover
+Understanding Autism Burnout: Signs, Effects, + How to Recover

 In this article

-If you’re ready to take the next step in the recovery process for you or your loved one, the compassionate team at Pasadena Villa is here to help.
+If you’re ready to take the next step towards healing, our compassionate team is here to help.

-Over time, this constant push to fit in and “hold it together” can lead to something called autism burnout, a deeply misunderstood and often overlooked experience that can cause wide-ranging effects on mental, physical, and emotional health.
+Over time, this constant push to fit in and “hold it together” can lead to what is called autism burnout, a deeply misunderstood and often overlooked experience that can cause wide-ranging effects on mental, physical, and emotional health.

 What is Autism Burnout?

 Autism burnout is a state of intense physical, mental, and emotional exhaustion that many autistic people experience when the ongoing demands of daily life — masking, social pressures, sensory overwhelm, and trying to meet neurotypical expectations — become unsustainable.
-Autism burnout isn’t just everyday tiredness or stress; it’s a deep, often disabling shutdown that can last weeks, months, or even years if not recognized and addressed with rest, support, and changes in environment.
+Autism burnout isn’t just everyday tiredness, anger, or stress.
+It’s a deep, often disabling shutdown that can last weeks, months, or even years if not recognized and addressed with rest, support, and changes in environment.

 In one international survey, over 60% of autistic adults said burnout makes it harder to work or live independently.
 (Autism, Vol. 25)